Search waiting | Matsusada Precision

 Mass analyzer section

 The mass separation section called a mass analyzer, classifies and separates ions according to their mass-to-charge ratio (m/z).
-Specific ions are separated according to the lens voltage.
+In the mass analyzer, electric and/or magnetic fields are used to separate ions based on their m/z values.
+While lens voltages are crucial for focusing and guiding the ion beam, the actual mass separation is determined by the specific principles of the analyzer (e.g., the stability of ion trajectories in a quadrupole or the flight time in a TOF).
 The following methods are used in the mass analyzer section

 • Quadrupole mass analyzer (quadrupole mass spectrometer, QMS)